Azure-Samples/azure-iot-e2e-diag-samples/Java/SimulatedDevice/README.md

     ```
     Replace your device connection string in .\src\main\java\com\mycompany\app\App.java

-4. Build and run the sample
+4. Build and run the sample (On Windows platform please use CMD to execute commands)

    ```bash
     mvn clean package -DskipTests